jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/CORS.md

 1. Confirm if the file is addressable

-Access cors.html via curl, display the file content “Request Successful” and ensure that the object is able to be accessed normally.
+Access cors.html via curl, display the file content "Request Successful" and ensure that the object is able to be accessed normally.
 ```
 curl http://test-cors.oss.cn-east-1.jcloudcs.com/cors.html
 ```